Introduction

 Connecting Castle Island to Mainland

-In 1890, Boston started filling in the marshes around Castle Island and expanded,Southwards to the Fort Point Channel completing landfill efforts in the 1920s.
-Today, visitors can walk along the the Head Island Causeway, which circles Pleasure Bay for a 2.5-mile scenic walk.
+In 1890, Boston began transforming the marshes around Castle Island by filling them in.
+This expansion continued south to the Fort Point Channel, with the landfill efforts wrapping up in the 1920s.
+Today, visitors can enjoy a lovely 2.5-mile walk along the Head Island Causeway, which offers stunning views as it circles Pleasure Bay.

 Walkway around Pleasure Bay from Castle Island